Security & Trust Overview

 Documents are stored privately and shared through permissioned workflows, app-level authorization, and time-limited access patterns wherever possible.

-Dash Sign is built with controls that map toward SOC 2 readiness.
-Formal SOC 2 Type 1 certification can be scoped when required by a client or procurement process.
+Dash Sign is built with documented security controls for access, retention, monitoring, and evidence review.
+Custom deployments can include additional control mapping when required by a client or procurement process.

 Control posture